-But on close look, you will find that Linux commands are based on just a few commands that are expanded to do various functionalities.
+But on a close look, we found that Linux commands are based on just a few commands that are expanded to do various functionalities.
 We call these basic Linux commands.

 The 9 Basic Linux commands for Beginners